The web's mother lode of free irrigation information!

 #18 AWG wire = 500-3000 feet

 Note- under good conditions and with brand-new batteries the longer wire lengths can be tested, the shorter lengths are the worst-case scenario with weak batteries.
-Most home irrigation systems use #18 AWG wire.
+Most home irrigation systems use #18 AWG wire and typically this wire is color coded.

-The TechTool model Pro48 is sold as a stand-alone unit or as part of a kit that includes the Pro200 Amplifier Probe.
-In order to use the tone function to identify wires you need to have both the Pro48 and the Pro200 Amplifier Probe.
-When purchased together in the Pro48k Solenoid Activator with Chatter Kit, a nylon carrying pouch is provided that holds both the TechTool and probe.
+The Pro48 is sold as a stand-alone unit or as part of a kit (Pro48K Solenoid Activator/Chatterbox Kit) that includes the Pro210f Tone Probe.
+In order to use the tone function to identify wires you need to have both the Pro48 and the Pro210f Tone Probe.

-The Pro-Tech Equipment Pro200 Amplifier Probe is used to trace and identify a single wire within a group of wires or in a multi-wire cable.
+The Armada Technologies Pro210f Tone Probe is used to trace and identify a single wire within a group of wires or in a multi-wire cable.
 The unit has a volume control and a monitor jack for use with a headset.
-The Pro200 uses a single 9-volt alkaline battery.
+New in the 21f model is a small LED light helps illuminate the work area and AC rejection circuitry that helps reduce interference.
+The Pro210f uses a single 9-volt alkaline battery.
 A momentary-type push-button switch turns the unit on and off, so you don't have to worry about leaving it on.
-The unit is constructed of heavy yellow plastic measuring 1½" x 9" x 1¾" in size.
+The unit is constructed of heavy yellow plastic measuring 1 1/2" x 9" x 1 3/4" in size.
+The Pro210f is also sold as the Pro220K Tone and Probe Kit which includes a small tone sender/generator, along with the Pro210f Probe, as well as a carrying case for both.
+Because the wire used for small residential irrigation systems is typically color-coded cable, homeowners seldom need to trace wires.
+The Tone Probe is primarily a tool for contractors who install larger irrigation systems where there are multiple individual wires of the same color.
+I think most homeowners would find this over-kill for their use.

 If you're not an irrigation professional you're probably asking what do you do with these tools and how do you do it?
 Good questions!
 Here's what you can do with them:

 - Test irrigation controller output.
-The TechTool Pro48 can be used to check the output of an irrigation controller (clock).
-You simply connect the Pro48 TechTool to the controller using the leads and turn on the controller station you wish to test.
-A light on the Pro-Tech will tell you rather the controller is sending the proper signal for the valve.
+The Armada Pro48 can be used to check the output of an irrigation controller (clock).
+You simply connect the Pro48 to the controller using the leads and turn on the controller station you wish to test.
+A light on the Pro48 will tell you if the controller is sending the proper signal for the valve.

 - Wire identification.
-The TechTool Pro48 contains a "tone generator".
-When used in conjunction with the Pro200 Amplifier Probe it can be used to identify a single wire within a group of identical wires.
+The Armada Pro48 contains a "tone sender/generator".
+When used in conjunction with the Pro210f Tone Probe it can be used to identify a single wire within a group of identical wires.
 The tone generator is connected to one end of the wire and to an earth ground.
 When placed adjacent to the same wire, the Amplifier Probe makes a alternating pitch sound like a European police siren.
 This allows a single wire in a group to be identified from the other wires.
-A couple of warnings: A tone generator is not a suitable underground wire tracing tool; it can't be used to find a buried wire.
+A couple of warnings: This is a low power tone generator, and is not a suitable underground wire tracing tool; it can't be used to find a buried wire.
 It also takes practice and patience to master the use of a tone detector.
 Tone detection is considered as much an art as a science.
 Because of this I have included some instructions and suggestions on using the tone generator at the end of this review.

 Testing the Units:

-In my tests both the Pro-Tech TechTool Pro48 and the Pro200 Amplifier Probe performed well when used with fresh, alkaline batteries.
+In my tests both the Armada (formerly Pro-Tech) Pro48 and the Pro210f Tone Probe performed well when used with fresh, alkaline batteries.
 I did notice a distinct drop in performance when using an older set of batteries.
-The chatter feature uses up batteries quickly, so be sure to have some extra batteries on hand.
-Florescent lights and other electrical equipment nearby can create some interference when using the Pro200 Amplifier Probe.
-While annoying to listen to (sounds like loud static on a radio), this doesn't impact the operation of the device.
+The chatter and valve actuation features use up batteries quickly, so be sure to have some extra batteries on hand.
 The wire connectors on the Pro48 include a wire insulation piercing barb so you don't have to strip the wire to attach the tester, which is very handy.
 However I recommend that you do not use this feature for outdoor wire or wire that will be buried, unless you seal the hole created in the insulation after you're done.
-Test equipment tends to see a hard life, so I tested these tools with a 2½ foot drop onto a concrete floor (about hand level when carrying them).
-The Pro200 Amplifier Probe survived the drop onto the concrete floor with no damage.
-The TechTool Pro48 did not do as well, the battery compartment door broke when dropped (the latching tab that holds the door in place broke off).
+Test equipment tends to see a hard life, so I tested these tools with a 30 inch drop onto a concrete floor (about hand level when carrying them).
+The Pro210f Tone Probe survived the drop onto the concrete floor with no damage.
+The Armada Pro48 did not do as well, the battery compartment door broke when dropped (the latching tab that holds the door in place broke off).
 The damage was to the case only, the Pro48 continue to operate correctly after it was dropped.

 Conclusion:

-I found the TechTool Pro48 and the Pro200 Amplifier Probe both functioned well.
-I use the Pro48 when testing valves and controllers for my reviews.
-I always cringe a little when doing an intentional drop test on a piece of equipment I like and use myself.
+I found the Armada Pro48 and the Pro210f Tone Probe both functioned well.
+I actually use the Pro48 when I am testing valves and controllers for my reviews as well as in my normal work on irrigation systems.
+So these are products I personally use and recommend.
+(I always cringe a little when doing an intentional drop test on a piece of equipment that I like and use myself.
 I was a bit disappointed that the battery door on the Pro48 case broke when it was dropped.
-I suggest you take care not to drop yours!
+I have it taped back on.
+I suggest you take care not to drop yours!)

-Tips on Using the Pro-Tech Pro48 Tone Generator with the Pro200 Amplifier Probe
+Tips on Using the Armada Pro48 Tone Generator with the Pro210f Tone Probe

 Let's say you have a bundle of 10 wires leading from the irrigation controller to a location 100 feet away where you want to install your valves.
 All the wires are identical; same size, same color.
 How do you tell one wire from the other?
-You can use the tone generator feature of the Pro-Tech Equipment TechTool Pro48 with the Pro-Tech Equipment Pro200 Amplifier Probe for this.
+You can use the tone sender/generator feature of the Armada Technologies Pro48 with the Armada Technologies Pro210f Tone Probe for this.

 - The black lead of the Pro48 is connected to an earth ground, such as a water pipe, electrical ground, or even a screwdriver stuck in the ground will often work.
 You may need a length of spare wire to reach a suitable ground, especially inside a building.
 (Be careful if you use the ground wire on an electrical circuit or outlet; don't connect the tester to a standard or high voltage wire by accident!
 Check for voltage on the wire first.)